 Novavax (NVXCoV2373) is an investigational medical product.
 It is not currently licensed for general use outside medical studies.
-It has been given to tens of thousands of people within medical studies, including about 1400 adolescents, and no safety concerns have been raised.
+It has been given to tens of thousands of people within medical studies, including about 1400 adolescents, and so far no safety concerns have been raised.
 In clinical trials in the UK, the US and South Africa, this vaccine has been shown to be very effective at preventing symptomatic COVID-19 infection and severe COVID-19 disease.

 The manufacturer has now applied for regulatory approval of the vaccine by both the UK regulator (the MHRA) and the European Medicines Agency (EMA).
 A decision is expected in the next few months, but it is possible that the vaccine may not be approved for general use before this study begins.

 This vaccine is based on the spike protein from the SARS-CoV-2 virus in combination with an adjuvant, a substance that increases the response of the immune system to the protein.
 The adjuvant is called "Matrix-M1[TM]" and consists of saponin (which is derived from the soapbark tree) and natural fats.

 There is less information available about the incidence of side effects than for the Pfizer-BioNTech vaccine.
 However, the common minor side effects of Novavax are likely to be similar to those shown above for Pfizer-BioNTech.
 In a recent study in adults over 50 years old, we found that those given Novavax tended to experience similar rates of generalised effects (such as fever, tiredness, muscle aches, etc.) as those given Pfizer-BioNTec, but lower rates of effects at the injection site (such as swelling, redness, soreness or tenderness).

-Does my child have to take part?
+Do I have to take part?

-No. It is up to you and your child to decide whether or not to take part.
-They will not be penalised in any way if they decide not to participate.
-Their decision will not affect their standard medical care.
-If they do decide to take part, they will be given an information sheet to keep (or be sent it electronically).
-If your child is 16 years old or above, they will be asked to sign a consent form.
-If they are younger, a parent or guardian must sign the consent form, but your child must show that they assent to taking part.
-Your child is free to withdraw from the study at any time, without giving a reason (although we may request a follow up appointment for safety reasons).
+No. It is up to you to decide whether or not to take part.
+You will not be penalised in any way if you decide not to participate.
+Your decision will not affect your standard medical care.
+If you do decide to take part, you will be given this information sheet to keep (or be sent it electronically) and will be asked to sign a consent form.
+You are free to withdraw at any time and without giving a reason, but we may request a follow up appointment for safety reasons.

-Can my child take part?
+Can I take part?

-To take part in this study your child must:
+To take part in this study you must:

-- Be aged between 12 and 16 years (i.e. up until their 17th birthday). - Be able and willing (in the investigator's opinion) to comply with all study requirements. - Allow the investigators to discuss their medical history with their GP and access all medical records. - Provide written informed consent.
-Those 16 years or older, can provide consent for themselves.
-However, parents/guardians should also be involved in the decision to take part.
-Children under 16 years old must have the written consent of their parent or guardian.
+- Be aged between 12 and 16 years. - Be able and willing (in the investigator's opinion) to comply with all study requirements. - Allow the Investigators to discuss your medical history with your GP and access all medical records. - Provide written informed consent.
+If you are 16 years or older, you can provide consent for yourself.
+However, your parents/guardians should also be involved in your decision to take part.

-Your child cannot participate in this study if any of the following apply:
+You cannot participate in this study if any of the following apply: